 Queen Mother Reservoir in the east of the County is the largest area of open water in Berkshire.
 With several other smaller stretches of water nearby, it attracts a wide range of water birds and waders, rarely seen elsewhere in Berkshire.
-A walk around the rim of the reservoir in migration periods will often provide passage waders and passerines scarce elsewhere in Berkshire and seabirds, including tubenoses cand skuas are sometimes found after storms.
-Rare visitors this century include Lesser Scaup, Roseate Tern, Sabines Gull, Grey-headed Wagtail and two Buff-bellied Pipits in December 2012.
+Viewing from the rim of the reservoir in migration periods can provide passage waders and passerines scarce elsewhere in Berkshire and seabirds, including tubenoses and skuas are sometimes found after storms.
+Rare visitors this century include Lesser Scaup, Roseate Tern, Sabine’s Gull, Grey-headed Wagtail and two Buff-bellied Pipits in December 2012.

 Grey-headed Wagtail, 30 May 2009, Mike McKee